syncfusion-content/winui-docs/winui/Pyramid-Chart/Appearance.md

 ## Applying Gradient

-Gradient for the pyramid chart can be set by using the [PaletteBrushes]() property of the pyramid chart with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+Gradient for the pyramid chart can be set by using the [PaletteBrushes]() property of the pyramid chart with the help of the `LinearGradientBrush` or `RadialGradientBrush`.

 {% tabs %}